-As a pilot, a social worker is present on campus for two half-day periods a week for additional help and support with problems you may encounter in everyday life that make studying more difficult.
+The social worker is present on campus for two half-day periods a week for additional help and support with problems you may encounter in everyday life that make studying more difficult.

-Social Work at Tilburg University
+Social work at Tilburg University

 School Social Work (SMW) is part of the IMW (Institute for Social Work) and is a specialized form of social work.
 The (school) social worker stimulates the socio-emotional development and independent functioning of students by solving, alleviating or making problems that hinder the learning process, manageable.